vejalingo/React-ReactNative-Design-Patterns/render-props-pattern/readme.md

 ### How render props work

-Lets reverse engineer the `FetchDataComponent` in order see how this works
+Let's reverse engineer the `FetchDataComponent` in order see how this works.

-Lets zoom into the code again
+Let's zoom into the code again.

 ```jsx
 <FetchDataComponent